isukces/EfCore.Shaman/README.md

 There is still a lot of flaws in EntityFrameworkCore.
 Many of them is really irritating.
 That's why first name of this library was EfCore.Irritation :).

 EfCore.Shaman offers simple solution for some of problems.
+For more information please visit [http://efcoreshaman.com/](http://efcoreshaman.com/).

 ## Quick start - 3 steps to fix many problems